streamr-dev/network/packages/client/README.md

 By default the client will automatically connect and disconnect as needed, you should not need to manage connection state manually.

 Specifically, it will automatically connect when you publish or subscribe, and automatically disconnect once all subscriptions are removed and no messages were recently published.
-This behaviour can be disabled using the `autoConnect` & `autoDisconnect` options when creating a `new StreamrClient`.
-Explicit calls to either `connect()` or `disconnect()` will disable all `autoConnect` & `autoDisconnect` functionality, but they can be re-enabled by calling `enableAutoConnect()` or `enableAutoDisconnect()`.
+This behavior can be disabled using the `autoConnect` & `autoDisconnect` options when creating a `new StreamrClient`.
+Explicit calls to either `connect()` will disable all `autoConnect` & `autoDisconnect` functionality.

 Calls that need a connection, such as `publish` or `subscribe` will fail with an error if you are disconnected and autoConnect is disabled.